Pentagon Papers: Leak

+Ellsberg meets Sheehan

 Daniel Ellsberg knew the leaders of the task force well.
 He had worked as an aide to McNaughton from 1964 to 1965, had worked on the study for several months in 1967, and Gelb and Halperin approved his access to the work at RAND in 1969.
 Now opposing the war, Ellsberg and his friend Anthony Russo photocopied the study in October 1969 intending to disclose it.
 Ellsberg approached Nixon's National Security Advisor Henry Kissinger, Senators William Fulbright and George McGovern, and others, but none were interested.

-In February 1971, Ellsberg discussed the study with The New York Times reporter Neil Sheehan, and gave 43 of the volumes to him in March.
+Ellsberg showed some of the documents privately to sympathetic policy experts Marcus Raskin and Ralph Stavins of the Institute for Policy Studies.
+They declined to publish the papers, but passed on some of them to, and recommended he seek The New York Times reporter Neil Sheehan, whom Ellsberg had first met in Vietnam and was reintroduced to by Raskin and Stavins.
+After discussing them in February 1971, Ellsberg gave 43 of the volumes to Sheehan on March 2.

+Sheehan makes copies

+Ellsberg had initially requested that Sheehan only take notes of the study in Ellsberg's apartment; Sheehan disobeyed, frantically copying them in numerous shops in the Boston area at the urging of and with help from his wife Susan Sheehan, and flying with the copies to Washington, where he and an editor there worked in a hotel room at The Jefferson to organize and read them.
+Editors A. M. Rosenthal and James L. Greenfield had the copies delivered by mail first to Greenfield's apartment, then Greenfield and his wife drove them to multiple rooms at the New York Hilton Midtown.
+There, Sheehan, Rosenthal, Greenfield, deputy foreign editors Gerald Gold and Allan M. Siegal, a team of three writers—Fox Butterfield, Hedrick Smith, and E. W. Kenworthy—and researcher Linda Amster worked around the clock to organize and summarize them for publication.
+Sheehan would also give some copies to the Times Washington bureau chief Max Frankel, who would then help shepherd the papers into print.
 Before publication, The New York Times sought legal advice.
 The paper's regular outside counsel, Lord Day & Lord, advised against publication, but in-house counsel James Goodale prevailed with his argument that the press had a First Amendment right to publish information significant to the people's understanding of their government's policy.

+Start of publication

 The New York Times began publishing excerpts on June 13, 1971; the first article in the series was titled "Vietnam Archive: Pentagon Study Traces Three Decades of Growing US Involvement".
-The study was dubbed The Pentagon Papers during the resulting media publicity.
+The study was dubbed the Pentagon Papers during the resulting media publicity.
 Street protests, political controversy, and lawsuits followed.